denoland/fresh/docs/getting-started/deploy-to-production.md

 deploy it to the internet.
 The project is now be available at https://$PROJECT_NAME.deno.dev.

-Everytime the code in the GitHub repository is updated, it will be deployed either as a preview or production deployment.
+Every time the code in the GitHub repository is updated, it will be deployed either as a preview or production deployment.
 Production deployments are only created for changes to the default/production branch (often `main`).